 Once you’ve set your event conditions, you’ll be asked whether you want to use the Event value as the Goal Value for the conversion.

 If you’re using Ruler Analytics, then you’ll want to leave this as “YES”.

 Basic call tracking can help you identify which channels are driving the most phone enquiries, but Ruler Analytics goes one step beyond as it can help you identify which channels and campaigns are driving the most revenue through inbound calls.

-Like most call tracking providers, Ruler Analytics works by overriding the phone number on your website and replacing it with a unique phone number for each individual visitor.
+Like most call tracking providers, Ruler works by overriding the phone number on your website and replacing it with a unique phone number for each individual visitor.

 When the number is dialed, the call is routed to your destination number.

 Well, the best is yet to come.

 Ruler tracks each anonymous visitor individually, and records how that user found your site and tracks any subsequent visits to, or interactions with, other marketing channels and campaigns.

 When a visitor provides information about themselves, whether they fill out a form, make a telephone call, subscribe to your newsletter, or request a demo, Ruler will update the data on that user to create a journey map for what is now known as a lead.